dsc-code/recognizing_emotion_in_speech/README.md

 **SER_Part_3-Feature_Extraction**
-- This notebook uses the audio5.yml environment to extract the various features used in the modeling process in Part_4.
+- This notebook uses the audio5.yml environment to extract the various features that will be used in the modeling process in Part_4.
 This notebook imports the saved files from the previous notebook out of the data_and_dictionaries/ folder.
 This book saves multiple files.
 The following files are included in this package: